Post-pandemic separation from owners is a dog's life

 Even worse, many families are bringing their dogs to the centre - not out of post-pandemic fatigue, she says, but for lack of means after a difficult financial year.

-"They're really struggling there or have lost their housing, and they're moving into a house that already has a pet, or they're moving into a house that won't allow a big dog who barks," Ms Hansen says, noting that New York landlords have a reputation of being pet-unfriendly.
+"They're really struggling there or have lost their housing, and they're moving into a house that already has a pet or won't allow a big dog who barks," Ms Hansen says, noting that New York landlords have a reputation of being pet-unfriendly.

 To reduce the flow of pet returns, the ACC helps out cash-strapped owners with pet food or veterinary costs.

-The ACC also offers temporary foster homes - "a short-term solution for families that are in crisis", explains Ms Hansen - with the goal being for the family to reclaim their pet later.
+It also offers temporary foster homes - "a short-term solution for families that are in crisis", says Ms Hansen - with the goal being for the families to reclaim their pets later.

 Last year, ACC shelters were down to an average of 100 dogs, cats and rabbits combined.